Cruise ship pollution in Europe: Human health

-Sulphur oxide (SOx) emissions form sulphate (SO4) aerosols that contribute to health risks in humans.
-SOx, fine particles (PM2.5) and nitrogen oxides (NOx) cause premature death by various means such as lung cancer, throat cancer, chronic obstructive pulmonary disease (COPD), cardiovascular diseases, and morbidity such as childhood asthma.
+Sulfur oxide (SOx) emissions form sulphate (SO42−) aerosols that contribute to health risks to humans.
+SOx, fine particles (PM2.5) and nitrogen oxides (NOx) cause premature death from various conditions such as lung cancer, throat cancer, chronic obstructive pulmonary disease (COPD), cardiovascular diseases, and morbidity such as childhood asthma.
 Transport & Environment estimated that about 50,000 people a year in Europe die prematurely because of pollution from the shipping sector as a whole.
 This primarily affects people who live in harbour cities.
-In some cruise ports such as Southampton, children may be exposed to the polluted air when school's playgrounds are located near the docks.
+In some cruise ports such as Southampton, children may be exposed to the polluted air when school playgrounds are near the docks.
 In Marseille, residents have been diagnosed with respiratory-related cancers at abnormally high rates after the cruise industry boomed.

-Aside from the locals, measuring has shown that passengers themselves are also exposed to heightened concentrations of nitrogen oxides during their voyage.
-For example, Canadian environmental researchers, which had secretly conducted air quality tests at various times and places aboard four Carnival Corporation cruises, reported in 2019 that they 'found that levels of ultra-fine particulate matter at the back of the ship behind the smokestacks while the ship was moving that were comparable to some of the world's most polluted cities like Beijing and Santiago.'
-Carnival dismissed the claims as 'completely ridiculous', asserting its ships 'meet or exceed every requirement'.
+Aside from the locals, measurements have shown that passengers are exposed to heightened concentrations of nitrogen oxides during their voyage.
+For example, Canadian environmental researchers, who had secretly conducted air quality tests at various times and places aboard four Carnival Corporation cruises, reported in 2019 that they had "found that levels of ultra-fine particulate matter at the back of the ship behind the smokestacks while the ship was moving that were comparable to some of the world's most polluted cities like Beijing and Santiago."
+Carnival dismissed the claims as "completely ridiculous", asserting that its ships "meet or exceed every requirement".
 A University of British Columbia scientist also questioned some of the report's more drastic claims, but agreed with the group's general conclusions about cruise shipping from an air pollution and climate change perspective.